-Figure~\ref{fig:pp and cs eos/mr posteriors} shows the pressure-energy density and $M$–$R$ posteriors for both the PP and CS models, obtained with the EOS-agnostic or the EOS-informed PPM results.
+Figure~\ref{fig:pp and cs eos/mr posteriors} shows the pressure-energy density and $M$–$R$ posteriors for both the PP and CS models obtained with the EOS-agnostic or the EOS-informed PPM results.
 For the PP model, the EOS-informed PPM results shift the pressure-energy density posterior toward stiffer EOSs, accommodating both the tighter radius constraint for PSR J0740+6620 and the larger radii inferred for PSR J0437-4715.
 Compared to the EOS-agnostic PPM results, the corresponding $M$–$R$ posteriors yield markedly narrower 68\% and 95\% credible regions, with an overall preference for larger stellar radii.
 On the other hand, the CS model with EOS-informed PPM results predicts relatively lower pressures at intermediate densities and correspondingly smaller radii, thereby favoring softer EOSs.
 Although the EOS-informed PPM results of the PP and CS models prefer stiffer and softer EOSs, respectively, both model posteriors exhibit some overlap.
-For instance, in the $M$-$R$ space, both EOS-informed PPM results overlap between 12 km and 12.6 km.
-However, when all NICER sources and gravitational-wave constraints are included, the PP and CS posteriors overlap strongly, demonstrating the overall consistency between the two models \citet{Rutherford24}.
+For instance, in the $M$-$R$ space, both EOS-informed PPM results overlap between 12 and 12.6 km.
+However, when all NICER sources and gravitational-wave constraints are included, the PP and CS posteriors overlap strongly, demonstrating the overall consistency between the two models by \citet{Rutherford24}.

 Figure~\ref{fig:pp and cs pressure posteriors} shows the posterior pressure distributions at $2,3, \, \text{and} \,4n_0$, illustrating the impact of using EOS-informed PPM results compared to EOS-agnostic PPM results on intermediate-density EOS inferences.
-For the CS model, the pressures across all three fixed densities shift towards lower central values.
-We also find that at $3n_0$ and $4n_0$, the central pressures are more peaked than their EOS-agnostic counterpart.
-On the other hand, for the PP model the pressure shifts towards higher values across all three densities, with narrower and more sharply peaked distributions at $3n_0$ and $4n_0$ when including EOS-informed PPM results compared to EOS-agnostic PPM results in the EOS inference.
+For the CS model, the pressures across all three fixed densities shift toward lower central values.
+On the other hand, for the PP model the pressure shifts toward higher values across all three densities, with narrower and more sharply peaked distributions at $3n_0$ and $4n_0$ when including EOS-informed PPM results compared to EOS-agnostic PPM results in the EOS inference.
 Similar to the results in Fig.~\ref{fig:pp and cs eos/mr posteriors}, the EOS-informed PPM pressure posteriors show some overlap across all three fixed densities between the PP and CS models.

-\section{Discussion and Future Work}
+\section{Discussion and future work}

 In this study, we implemented and tested the use of EOS-informed $M$–$R$ priors in the PPM pipeline and the effect of this on the subsequent EOS inference.
 We compared this approach to our original EOS-agnostic approach focusing on two pulsars, PSR J0740+6620 and PSR J0437-4715, and two EOS models based on $\chi$EFT calculations combined with a CS or PP extension to high densities.